Random subcomplexes and Betti numbers of random edge ideals: Introduction

 \begin{example} As an example of our construction we take $n = 20$ and $\alpha = 0.27$ and a single instance of $G \sim G(n, n^{-\alpha})$.
 We see the Betti table of $R/I_G$ in Table \ref{sampleBettiTable}, as computed in GAP \cite{GAP4} using the \texttt{simpcomp} package \cite{simpcomp} for computing simplicial homology. \end{example}

 Although the Krull dimension of $R/I_G$ is fixed and finite in the regime $p=n^{-\alpha}$, it is not hard to see that the projective dimension grows linearly with $n$.
-Furthermore, the results of Erman and Yang \cite{ErmanYang} discussed above imply that if we take $G \sim G(n,p)$ with $p = n^{-\alpha}$ and $1/(d + 1) < \alpha < 1/d$ then almost every entry in the first $d + 1$ rows of the Betti table of $R/I_G$ is nonzero.
-The behavior of the Betti table of $R/I_G$ below row $d+1$, as well as its shape on the `right side' will motivate much of our work.
+Furthermore, the results of Erman and Yang discussed above imply that if we take $G \sim G(n,p)$ with $p = n^{-\alpha}$ and $1/(d + 1) < \alpha < 1/d$ then almost every entry in the first $d + 1$ rows of the Betti table of $R/I_G$ is nonzero.
+We will be interested in the entries below row $d+1$, as well as the shape of the Betti table of $R/I_G$ on the ``right side''.

 We first turn to the vanishing of Betti numbers below row $d + 1$ and in particular the \emph{regularity of $R/I_G$}, by definition the largest row of the Betti table that has a nonzero entry.
-Results from \cite{ErmanYang} imply that if $p = n^{-\alpha}$ for $1/(d + 1) < \alpha < 1/d$ then the regularity of $R/I_G$ satisfies
+Results from \cite{ErmYan} imply that if $p = n^{-\alpha}$ for $1/(d + 1) < \alpha < 1/d$ then the regularity of $R/I_G$ satisfies

-The authors of \cite{ErmanYang} ask if this bound can be improved (see Question 5.3 of \cite{ErmanYang}), and our next result gives a precise answer to this question for any choice of coefficient field.
-We employ collapsibility results of random clique complexes established by Malen \cite{Malen} to prove that with high probability all induced complexes of $\Delta(n,n^{-\alpha})$ have vanishing integral homology in dimension larger than $d$.
+Erman and Yang ask if this bound can be improved \cite[Question 5.3]{ErmYan}, and our next result gives a precise answer for any choice of coefficient field.
+We extend a result of Malen \cite{Malen} regarding collapsibility for random clique complexes to prove that with high probability all induced complexes of $\Delta(n,n^{-\alpha})$ have vanishing integral homology in dimension larger than $d$ (see Section \ref{sec:proj}).
 As a result we obtain the following.

 \begin{theorem} Let $d$ be any positive integer, fix $\alpha$ with $1/(d+1) < \alpha < 1/d$, and let $G \sim G(n, n^{-\alpha})$.
 Then for any field ${\kk}$ of coefficients, with high probability we have \end{theorem}